RailTerm: Service segments

 RailTerm has operated Canadian Pacific's Expressway service in Montreal, Quebec, and Milton, Ontario, since 1996, and CPR's intermodal terminals in Vaughan, Ontario, and Lachine, Quebec, since 2013.
 Daily operations include loading and unloading freight to train or truck in addition to management of yard inventory as a "'just-in-time' operation".

 TrainMaster Dispatch Software

 RailTerm developed a bilingual (English-French) Rail Traffic Control (RTC) dispatch software, the TrainMaster, which it licenses to independent railroads.
-The TrainMaster is a web-based Windows application which integrates DOB, GBO, TGBO with CTC and dark territory authority.
-RailTerm customizes the software to accommodate multiple rule sets (CROR, GCOR, NS).
+The TrainMaster is a web-based Windows application which integrates the Daily Operating Bulletins (DOB), General Bulletin Orders (GBO), Tabular General Bulletin Orders (TGBO) with centralized traffic control (CTC) and dark territory authority.
+RailTerm customizes the software to accommodate multiple rule sets (Canadian Rail Operating Rules (CROR), General Code of Operating Rules (GROR), and Norfolk Southern rules).
 According to the company's website, the TrainMaster is licensed to Rio Tinto, Canadian Pacific, OC Transpo, Via Rail, Quebec North Shore & Labrador Railway and Mines Wabush in Canada.
 It is also licensed to the Iowa Pacific and Western New York & Pennsylvania Railroad in the United States, as well as ArcellorMittal in Liberia.